 The thing with these crispy fried noodles is that it's not as simple as boiling the noodles and then deep frying them.
 There is a specific method that you need to follow to be able to get noodles that look like this 👆where each noodle is separate, perfectly crunchy and golden brown and I'm showing you how.

 Step #1 Select your Noodles

 This is not a science.
-Just choose your favorite egg or regular hakka noodles.
+Just choose your favorite egg or vegetarian hakka noodles.
 This will work with any Lo Mein noodles or even Ramen.
-But I wouldn’t pick a thicker variety of noodles such as Udon noodles or even rice noodles.
+But I wouldn't pick a thicker variety of noodles such as Udon noodles or even rice noodles.

 Step #2 Boil the Noodles